Protecting an application with K10, usually accomplished by creating a policy, requires the understanding and use of three concepts:

 Selecting By Labels¶

-For policies that need to span multiple applications (e.g., protect all applications that use MongoDB or applications that have been annotated with the gold label), you can also select applications by label.
+For policies that need to span multiple applications (e.g., protect all applications that use MongoDB or applications that have been annotated with the gold label), you can select applications by label.
 Any application (namespace) that has a matching label as defined in the policy will be selected.
-If multiple labels are selected, a union (logical OR) will be performed when deciding what applications the policy should be applied to.
-That is, applications with at least one matching label will be selected.
+Matching occurs on labels applied to namespaces, deployments, and statefulsets.
+If multiple labels are selected, a union (logical OR) will be performed when deciding to which applications the policy will be applied.
+All applications with at least one matching label will be selected.

 Note that label-based selection can be used to create forward-looking